Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Results

 \subsection{Numerical calculations: understanding the origin of the tilting}

 The experimental observation that the same tilting arrangement is inherent to both static and dynamic stripes calls for a microscopic explanation.
-Here, we study the spatially anisotropic $t$-$t'$ Hubbard model on the square lattice using the DMRG method \cite{White1992}, which is defined by the Hamiltonian
+Here, we study the spatially anisotropic $t$-$t'$ Hubbard model on the square lattice using the \gls*{DMRG} method \cite{White1992}, which is defined by the Hamiltonian

+This is one of the simplest models that respect the orthorhombic symmetry in real materials.
 Here $\hat{c}^\dagger_{i\sigma}$ ($\hat{c}_{i\sigma}$) is the electron creation (annihilation) operator on site $i=(x_i,y_i)$ with spin-$\sigma$, and $\hat{n}_{i\sigma}$ is the electron number operator.
-The electron hopping amplitude $t_{ij}=t$ if $i$ and $j$ are nearest neighbors and $t_{ij}=t'(1\pm \Delta_{t'})$ for next-nearest neighbors where $\Delta_{t'}$ is the spatial anisotropy related to the orthorhombic distortion as shown in Fig.~\ref{fig:5}(a). $U$ is the on-site Coulomb repulsion.
-We set $t=1$ as an energy unit with interaction $U=12t$ and report results for $t'=-0.3t\sim -0.1t$, which corresponds to the typical values reported in the literature for LSCO \cite{Pavarini2001,Damascelli2003} with doping near $\delta=12.5\%$, the hole concentration used in our study.
-The main results are shown in Fig.~\ref{fig:5} and the details are given below.
+The electron hopping amplitude $t_{ij}=t$ if $i$ and $j$ are nearest neighbors and $t_{ij}=t'(1\pm \Delta_{t'})$ for next-nearest neighbors where $\Delta_{t'}$ is the spatial anisotropy related to the orthorhombic distortion as shown in Fig.~\ref{fig:5}\textbf{a}. $U$ is the on-site Coulomb repulsion.
+We set $t=1$ as an energy unit with interaction $U=12t$ and report results for $t'=-0.3t\sim -0.1t$, which corresponds to the typical values reported in the literature for LSCO \cite{Pavarini2001,Damascelli2003,Peng2017} with doping near $\delta=12.5\%$, the hole concentration used in our study.
+The main results are shown in Figs.~\ref{fig:5} and \ref{fig:6} and the details are given below.
+Additional details can be found in Supplementary Note 4 and Supplementary Figs.~10--20.